 The chart below indicates that both methods of cell preparation are being used in trials.
 As time goes on, I will continue to slice and dice this info according to disease indication.

-Update: If you are just tuning in for the first time, please find follow up Adipose Stem Cell Clinical Trial Posts here:
+If you are just tuning in for the first time, please read the entire Adipose Stem Cell Clinical Trial collection

 - Part 1: You just read it!

 - Part 2: Adipose Stem Cell Clinical Trials by Donor Source, Autologous vs. Allogeneic – What’s up with that?